quirkyinc/api/README.md

   * `cursor`: the starting cursor from which to get records.
 Can be null.
   * `reverse`: boolean indicating whether the objects are sent in reverse order or not so the correct objects can be displayed next.
 Defaults to false.
   * `ambiguous_field`: This is used to indicate what field needs to be used for the querying.
 This is *required* in the case the queried collection has been joined with other tables.
 It is usually the `id` field of the primary table.
 E.g.: 'users.id'
+  * `field`: this is the field that the ordering / comparison needs to be done on the basis of. `date` and `id` are currently supported.
+Defaults to `id`.

 Returns a 3-tuple of `(paginated_objects, next_cursor, prev_cursor)`:
 - `paginated_objects`: The object limited by `per_page` based on the `cursor` provided